shrichanakya/aosp_vendor_hammerhead/README.md

 complete binaries and ShoreDroid blobs for building Lollipop

 This is the initial branch creation.
-Not builable against master yet!
+Not buildable against master yet!